cloudfoundry/cli/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Submit an issue so we can investigate
----

 **Please fill out the issue checklist below and provide ALL the requested information.**

 - [ ] I tried updating to the latest version of the CF CLI to see if it fixed my problem.